mjordan/islandora_rest_authen/README.md

 ### Encrypting keys

-It is important to remember that you distribute plaintext keys to people using your REST API, and save the encrypted version of those keys in the "REST users" field.
+It is important to remember that you distribute plaintext keys to people using your REST API (and they use the unencrypted version in their REST requests), and save the encrypted version of those keys in the "REST users" field.
 Plaintext keys can contain any character other than a colon (`:`).
+We encrypt the keys in order to store them in the Drupal database.

 To encrypt a key, use the utility provided within the admin settings form.
 Enter the plaintext key and click the "Encrypt key" button, then copy the resulting string into the pipe-delimited record in the "REST users" field.